TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/Project Proposal Specifications.md

 **1. Acoustic Doppler Current Profilers (ADCPs) for Flow/Discharge**

 ADCPs are the water-industry standard for measuring velocity profiles and computing discharge.
 U.S. Geological Survey (USGS) guidance details validated procedures for moving-boat ADCP measurements and associated QA/QC practices.
-[11]
+[3]
 **Representative systems**
 - **Teledyne RD Instruments (RDI) StreamPro** – portable ADCP designed for small streams; provides real-time discharge with built-in QA/QC workflows.
 Typical operating depths are on the order of decimeters to a few meters, targeting small channels.
-[3]
+[4]
 - **SonTek (Xylem) RiverSurveyor RS5** – compact ADCP intended for discharge in rivers, streams, and canals; often paired with a small tow board or micro-USV and optional RTK positioning.
-[4]
+[5]

 **Relevance to the project:**
  ADCPs offer high-fidelity flow/velocity data and well-established methods but increase cost, power draw, and integration complexity compared with simpler single-beam depth sensors.
-[11]
+[3]

 **2. Echo Sounders for Depth/Bathymetry**

 Single-beam echo sounders provide vertical depth at a point; multibeam systems map swaths for faster coverage but at higher cost and integration requirements.
-- **Single-beam (e.g., Blue Robotics Ping/Ping2)** – low-cost echosounders (≈100 m range, ~25° beam) commonly used on small USVs for bathymetric point soundings and as altimeters; [5]
+- **Single-beam (e.g., Blue Robotics Ping/Ping2)** – low-cost echosounders (≈100 m range, ~25° beam) commonly used on small USVs for bathymetric point soundings and as altimeters; [6]
 - **Survey-grade single-beam (e.g., CEESCOPE with RTK GNSS)** – integrated echo sounder + GNSS/RTK receivers for centimeter-level bottom mapping in professional workflows.
-[6]
+[7]
 - **Multibeam packages (case example)** – ASVs equipped with multibeam sonars and RTK-INS (e.g., SBG Ekinox-D) enable wide-swath mapping with precise positioning and motion compensation.
-SBG Systems

 **Relevance to the project:**
  A single-beam transducer is typically sufficient for channel profiling and proof-of-concept bathymetry; multibeam improves coverage but requires higher budget and more advanced navigation/attitude sensing.
-[5]
+[6]

 **3. Unmanned Surface Vessels (USVs) / Autonomous Survey Platforms**

 Commercial USVs integrate propulsion, navigation, and payload bays for sonar and GNSS/INS.
 - **Seafloor Systems EchoBoat-160** – purpose-built hydrographic USV supporting single-/multibeam payloads; marketed for efficient, crew-reduced surveys.
-[7]
+[8]
 - **Tersus GNSS “TheDuck”** – compact USV with single-beam echo sounder aimed at bathymetric surveys.
-[8]
+[9]

 **Relevance to the project:**
  Commercial USVs offer turn-key reliability but at significant cost.
 A student-built platform can tailor sensors and autonomy to the specific use case at lower price, with added integration effort.
-[7]
+[8]

 **4. Industry Practices and Alternative Flow Instruments**

 Beyond ADCPs, vendors such as OTT Hydromet offer mechanical and acoustic flow meters and fixed stations for long-term discharge monitoring; mobile Doppler systems like OTT Qliner2 have specified accuracy and profiling ranges for wading and boat deployments.
-[9]
+[10]

 **5. Open-Source / Academic Efforts**

 Recent literature and maker ecosystems describe low-cost autonomous surface vehicles that integrate commodity echosounders, GNSS, and open autopilots for bathymetry/monitoring—highlighting feasibility for budget-constrained applications, albeit with varying levels of validation versus professional gear.
-[10]
+[11]

 ## Measures of Success